Which surgery for laryngeal cancer?

 After neck dissection, your neck will look different on that side.
 There is more detail about this in the paragraph below.
 If your surgeon thinks you need to have the muscle taken away, your neck will look thinner and a little sunken on that side.

-If you have radiotherapy to treat the cancer in your voice box, your specialist will also treat any lymph nodes in your neck that have a high risk of containing cancer cells.
+If you have radiotherapy to treat the cancer in your larynx (voice box), your specialist will also treat any lymph nodes in your neck that have a high risk of containing cancer cells.
 Your surgeon may also have to remove some other structures if the lymph nodes next to them contain cancer cells.
 These structures may include

 - The sternocleidomastoid muscle, which is one of a pair of muscles that run down the side of your neck and help you to move your head